amoskirui5/superannotate/README.md

 ![Removeaproject](images/IMG4.png)
 To remove a project from the list, go to the homepage, hover over the project you want to remove, and select **X**.

-:bulb: Removing a project from the list **does not** delete it from your computer.
+:information_source: Removing a project from the list **does not** delete it from your computer.
 To open a project that you removed from the list, click **Open project** and select your project from your computer.
 # Editor
 ![Editor](images/IMG6.png)
 ## Annotations